-A node is an individual computing system that is part of a computer network.
-If your system is part of a network, the node that you access when you log in is your local node.
-Other nodes in the network are remote nodes.
-Use a node name when you want to specify a file on a remote node.
+An OpenVMS node is an individual machine (hardware or virtual) with the OpenVMS operating system installed on it.
+In a network, the node that you log in on is known as your local node; other nodes in the network are remote nodes.
+You have to use the node name when you want to specify a file on a remote node.